FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.4_to_3.1.md

 PKIUTIL PKIEXT fout=pki-extract.conf
 ```

 1. Load the new Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion  >}} environment.

 <!-- -->

 1. Create a new PKI internal datafile using the command PKIUTIL PKIFILE.
-Replace &lt;pki\_database\_filename> with the appropriate variable:
+Replace &lt;pki_database_filename&gt; with the appropriate variable:

 - UNIX: $CFTPKU